ember91/libvrt/README.md

     /* Warn if not standards compliant */ if (vrt_is_platform_little_endian()) {
-        printf("Warning: Written packet is little endian.
+        fprintf(stderr, "Warning: Written packet is little endian.
 It is NOT compliant with the VRT standard.\n");
     }

     return EXIT_SUCCESS;